f5devcentral/f5-agility-labs-iam/docs/class3/module4/lab02.rst

 Task 2 - Implement Static Parameter values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 From Postman, click "Send" on the **Request 2: SSRF Attack-Google** request.
-Notice you get content from restapiexammple.com via api.acme.com/vulnerable.
-This endpoint is vulnerable to Server Side Request Forgery attacks

    |image118|

 #.
 From Postman, run **Request 3: SSRF Attack-unprotected-json**.
-This site contains example ID and keys in JSON format.
-Hackers will uses your servers as a jump off point to gain access to internal resources
+This site contains an example ID and Secret key in JSON format.
+You can now see the endpoint is vulnerable to Server Side Request Forgery attacks because the endpoint can be directed to locations other than Google.
+Hackers will uses your servers as a jump off point to gain access to internal resources.

    |image119|